7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 SHA512-256 	    {0x60, 0x86, 0x48, 0x01, 0x65, 0x03, 0x04, 0x02, 0x06}		// 2.16.840.1.101.3.4.2.6
 ```

-*Note: It is worth noting that hte parameters are not always `NULL`.*
+*Note: It's important to mention that parameters are not always `NULL`.*

 ### digest

-`digest` is the actual hash value of the PE image file.
-It's calculated using the hash algorithm specified in the `digestAlgorithm` field.
-Calculating the digest of a PE file is not a strait forward task!
-For moe information, refer to the appendix.
+`digest` field holds the actual hash value of the PE image file, calculated using the hash algorithm specified in the `digestAlgorithm` field.
+Calculating a PE file’s digest isn’t straightforward!
+For further details, see the appendix.

 ![ContentInfo Digest File Offset](Images/DigestFileOffset.jpg)

-The bytes related to the `digest` field are highlighted in the image above.
-The first two bytes represent the ASN.1 tag and the length of the digest, followed by the actual digest value.
-In our sample file, the digest is:
+In the image above, the bytes corresponding to `digest` field are highlighted.
+The first two bytes represent the ASN.1 tag and the digest length, followed by the digest value itself.
+In our example file, the digest is: `5301B868A4D1743E3F4205078B85169A041CB9ABFF82D83372455D756025C748`
-`5301B868A4D1743E3F4205078B85169A041CB9ABFF82D83372455D756025C748`

-It is the digest of PE image file, but it is not directly as the message to be signed.
-It is just step 1 to create the message must be signed.
-There are two more steps!
-To find out the step two, go to next sub-section.
+This value represents the digest of the PE image file.
+However, it’s not directly used as the message to be signed—this is only the first step in creating the final message.
+Two additional steps are required.
+To proceed with the second step, refer to the next section.

 ### Calculating digest of contentInfo

-Here is the step two (the semi-final step) of creating the message must be signed.
-Review `contentInfo` ASN tree again.
-It is consists of a `content` with type `SpcAttributeTypeAndOptionalValue` With the hash algorithm specified in previous sub-section, create a a digest of `SpcAttributeTypeAndOptionalValue` without the *OPTIONAL* and following first *SEQUENCE* tag: I mean only the concat of `data` and `messageDigest`.
+This is the second (semi-final) step in creating the message to be signed.
+Revisit the `contentInfo` ASN tree: it consists of a `content` field with the type `SpcAttributeTypeAndOptionalValue`.
+Using the previously specified hash algorithm, create a digest of `SpcAttributeTypeAndOptionalValue`, excluding the *OPTIONAL* part and omitting the first *SEQUENCE* tag.
+This means concatenating only the `data` and `messageDigest` fields.

-In our sample file, it starts in offset *0x3D* and ends in offset *0x88*.
+In our example file, this section starts at offset `0x3D` and ends at offset `0x88`.

 ![Certificates Version File Offset](Images/ContentInfoToBeDigestedFileOffset.jpg)